gromanaz/assignment07/assignment02/README.md

 * whitespace:
   * include enough space between text and pictures
+  * enough distance to end of screen

 * density of text:
   * increase line height
   * increase text size
+  * no justify content

 * emphasis of important elements:
   * links
   * headings

 * organization of information:
-  * reorganize layout from columns to one with some centered text
+  * reorganize layout from columns to one with centered text

 * clean graphical implementation:
   * included enough space around images

 * use of separators
-  * lines?
+  * lines to separate individual articles on about page

 * good margins: